 This guide is a summary of building codes, available standards, and pertinent regulations related to material handling equipment.
 Published codes, standards and regulations cover many of the issues related to the installation and utilization of equipment.
 Where codes and standards do not exist, manufacturer’s specifications and generally accepted best industrial practice address the issues.
 Compliance with codes, standards, and regulations can help to prevent injuries and minimize the company’s exposure to liabilities.

-A Data Identifier (DI) is a specified character or string of characters that defines the general category or intended use of the data that follows.
-DIs can be used in used in automatic identification and data capture (AIDC), Internet of Things (IoT), Blockchain, or other similar applications.
-DIs consist of a capital letter, optionally preceded by one-, two-, or three digits.
-DIs are succeeded by a string of characters of an assigned length and composition that can vary from DI to DI, that encode specific information pertinent to the item being encoded.
+A DI is a specified character or string of characters that defines the general category or intended use of the data that follows.
+DIs can be used in automatic identification and data capture (AIDC), Internet of Things (IoT), Blockchain, or other similar applications.
+DIs described in this document consist of a capital letter (A through Z), optionally preceded by one-, two-, or three digits (0 through 9).
+DIs are succeeded by a string of letters, numbers, and/or symbols of a length and composition that can vary from DI to DI, which encode specific information pertinent to the item being encoded.

 DIs are specified as a method of identifying encoded data in ISO/IEC 15418, Information Technology – GS1 Application Identifiers and ASC MH Data Identifiers and maintenance, which can be purchased here.